 The Review Commission is committed to ensuring compliance at all levels with orders and memoranda from the Executive Office of the President.
 Furthermore, the Chairman is dedicated to promoting equity both within the agency and at all points of interaction with the public we serve.
-The Chairman delegated authority and responsibility to internal leadership to undertake a thorough equity assessment as was directed under EO 13985.
+The Chairman delegated authority and responsibility to internal leadership to undertake a thorough equity assessment as was directed by Executive Orders (EO) 13985 and 14091.
 Internal leadership is a part of the Equity Team and reports to the Chairman on progress being made to further advance equity within the Review Commission.
 Although the agency does not have a mandate for producing policy or assistance initiatives for public consumption, the Review Commission has identified opportunities to bolster affirmative equity-enhancing policies in the areas in which the agency interfaces with external and internal stakeholders.